SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ```

-Note here several IPs and port.
-In this example 35.202.131.158 is the external Public IP to use.
+Generally all services including management and messaging are accessible through a load balancer.
+In above example `35.202.131.158` is the Load Balancer's external Public IP to use.

-Note: when using MiniKube, there is no integrated LoadBalancer.
-For a workaround, you can use `minikube service XXX-XXX-solace` to expose the service.
+> when using MiniKube, there is no integrated LoadBalancer.
+For a workaround, you can use `minikube service XXX-XXX-solace` to expose the services.
+Services will be accessible directly using mapped ports which can be obtained from `kubectl describe service XXX-XX-solace`.

 ## Gaining admin access to the message broker